Shaun McCutcheon

-Shaun McCutcheon is a businessman and electrical engineer from suburban Birmingham, Alabama.
-He serves as CEO of Coalmont Electrical Development Corporation.
-McCutcheon is the inventor and developer of industrial electric devices, including patents for Multipolar electric motors and generators as well as advanced synchronous machines, smart rotors, and other innovations in mining.
+Shaun McCutcheon is an American businessman and electrical engineer from Birmingham, Alabama.
+He is CEO of Coalmont Electrical Development Corporation.
+McCutcheon is the inventor and developer of industrial electric devices, including patents for Multipolar electric motors and generators as well as advanced synchronous machines and smart rotors.

 McCutcheon is the successful plaintiff in the Supreme Court case McCutcheon v.
-FEC, a landmark campaign finance decision.
+FEC, a campaign finance decision.
 The case made McCutcheon, a Republican donor and conservative activist, a “First Amendment celebrity.”
 A media commentator and columnist on free speech issues, he is also chairman of the Coolidge Reagan Foundation.

 Career

 After graduating from the Georgia Institute of Technology, McCutcheon began working as a field engineer, installing motor drives and electrical equipment for manufacturing industries.
 In 1996, he founded Coalmont Electrical Development Corporation, an engineering firm specializing in complex electrical systems.
-McCutcheon currently serves as Coalmont's CEO.
+McCutcheon is Coalmont's CEO..
+Official apprentice to Will McIlvaine of Auburn University.